All Episodes

 This is a political issue.

-It ain't gonna happen.
+It ain't going to happen.

-They're not gonna admit they're wrong.
+They're not going to admit they're wrong.

-Global warming, man-made particularly, man-made global warming is a political issue.
+Global warming, man-made particularly, man-made global warming, is a political issue.

 It's an ideological issue.